-8 Cheap CPUs (Under $130) Tested & Ranked
+Best Cheap CPUs of 2019, Tested and Ranked

-There's never been a better time to buy a processor for under $125.
-AMD's latest processors have shaken up the low-cost landscape, so now you can find quad-core models with gaming-capable integrated graphics for a mere $100.
-Intel's response has brought hyper-threading to its low-end Pentium processors and two additional cores to the Core i3 lineup, which vastly improves performance for its budget chips even though they're still limited in the graphics department.
+There's never been a better time to buy a cheap CPU.
+AMD's current Ryzen 3000 and Athlon processors (including the recently released unlocked $49 Athlon 3000G, which we're in the process of reviewing) have shaken up the low-cost landscape.
+So now you can find quad-core models with gaming-capable integrated graphics for a mere $100, and the Athlon lineup now dips as low as $49.
+Intel's response has brought Hyper-threading to its low-end Pentium processors and two additional cores to the Core i3 line, which greatly improves performance for its budget chips even though they're still limited in terms of their graphics.

-Below you'll find our top budget and mainstream CPU picks topping out at $130, followed by the details of the testing we did to make these determinations.
+But supply issues and the resulting price hikes have made Intel's Pentium chips a tougher sell.
+AMD has taken advantage of this by introducing the Athlon 200GE, 220GE, 240GE, and the new 3000G.
+The 200-series chips are surprisingly capable at gaming even without a dedicated card.
+For more details about how the 200GE stacks up against Intel's comparable budget chip, see our feature AMD Athlon 200GE vs. Intel Pentium Gold G5400: Cheap CPU Showdown.

+For those waiting for something new to spur their budget-chip-buying, we're still working on reviews of the Ryzen 3 3200G and Ryzen 5 3400G ($99 and $149, respectively) chips with robust integrated graphics.
+But things have been delayed as AMD has been busy working on firmware fixes for its Ryzen 3000 processors.
+We still don't don't have a sense yet about when lower-end next-generation Ryzen 3 CPUs will arrive -- if at all.

 Quick Shopping Tips